- About Us

 Penny candy may be gone forever, but inflation is probably here to stay.
 Someday Chevron retirees might tell their grandchildren how much cheaper things were back in 2012 (“Back in 2012, you could get a cheeseburger, fries, and a soda off the McDonald’s dollar menu!).
 But as long as you plan and invest wisely, you should be able to take them out for popcorn and a movie.

-I’d be happy to sit down with you to discuss the ways in which you can properly account for inflation.
-Because I work with Chevron executives, managers, employees and retirees, I'm knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of my Chevron clients and you can ask them how working with a financial planner has helped them.
+We’d be happy to sit down with you to discuss the ways in which you can properly account for inflation.
+Because we work with Chevron executives, managers, employees and retirees, we're knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of our Chevron clients and you can ask them how working with a financial planner has helped them.

 * As measured by the CPI, the Consumer Price Index